jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 I used to have a fixed growth mindset.

 A lot of my woes in childhood come back to the idea that if I wasn’t good at something, there was no hope for me to ever be better at it.
 It wasn’t until I started boxing that I began to see that it’s possible to improve your abilities beyond what you first started with.
-It's just one of several benefits of boxing, rea all the benefits [here](/boxing-benefits/).
+It’s just one of several benefits of boxing, rea all the benefits [here](/boxing-benefits/).

 With a growth-based mindset, you believe that you can–with enough effort and time–learn and do anything.
 Obviously, there are genetic limitations that will keep many from becoming the best at something, but it’s not necessary to be the best at anything; only to be the best version that you can be.